 MHFA courses can provide members of the community with:

 - Skills in how to recognise the signs and symptoms of mental health problems

-- Knowledge of the possible causes or risk factors for these mental health problems
+- Knowledge of the possible risk factors for these mental health problems

 - Awareness of the evidenced based medical, psychological and alternative treatments available